mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 Successfully installed passenger-3.0.8
 {% endhighlight %}

-And then we basically use the `passenger-install-nginx-module` command to actually compile an nginx for us.
+Then we can use the `passenger-install-nginx-module` command to actually compile an nginx for us.

 {% highlight console %}
 # passenger-install-nginx-module